 Even if you simply set up your inbox to send out a friendly autoresponder message when you receive an inquiry, this can rev your customer service up a gear and make an interested guest remember your property over a competitor’s.

 Research shows that over 50% of internet users admit to abandoning a website if it takes longer than three seconds to load.
 Do you really want your site to be added to potential guests’ blacklists of outdated, poor-functioning websites?

 There are lots of ways to optimize your site for faster load times, which we won’t bore you with here, especially as many top providers already do the hard work for you.
 Just know that having a speedy website can make all the difference for the guest who’s flicking between various options and trying to work out which vacation rental suits them best!

 Wait, shouldn’t this have been point number one?
 Well not necessarily, since a lot of vacation rental owners depend on listing sites for their bookings, even though there are some downsides to doing so!

 Your vacation rental website, and any listing sites you appear on, should complement one another.
 That said, your users should also be free to navigate independently to your personal website, and make their booking without incurring any of the extra fees or costs that Airbnb and HomeAway slap on.

 If you can’t remember your last direct booking on your vacation rental website, it really is time to do something about it!
 To drive traffic (and bookings) to your site, you need to get acquainted with SEO, learn about other types of online marketingand familiarize yourself with social proof, then you’ll see the inquiries start rolling in.

 Making sure your site is mobile-optimized, user-friendly, up-to-date and ready to accept bookings and payments is just the beginning.
-Start your free 14-day Lodgify trial and see just how easily you can breathe life back into your site and your business!
+Start your free trial of Lodgify and see just how easily you can breathe life back into your site and your business!